developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - If the value ***Stylus or Glove or Finger*** is chosen, the Touch Panel is configured to optimize use with a Stylus, a Gloved finger, or an ungloved Finger.

-Not all Zebra Android devices support the ability to configure the Touch Panel mode and those that do may not support every mode.
+Not all Zebra Android devices support the ability to configure the Touch Panel mode and those that do might not support every mode.

 - An attempt to configure the Touch Panel mode on a device that does not support it results in an error.